 We envisage the IAFOR Journal of Cultural Studies to be an open space for developing topics, threads and nodes of cultural understanding.
 The journal recognises that cultural studies is necessarily hybrid in nature and that even the establishment of common research fields (itself a highly contested exercise) will do little to discipline it.
 This, however, does not relieve cultural studies of the necessary reflection upon its own histories and present status quo.
 It is hoped that some of these discussions will take place in the virtual pages of this journal and that those theoretical interventions stimulate and interact with further research.
 As cultures are becoming increasingly mediated, ample space will be provided for those interventions highlighting the relationship between (media) technology and culture.

 The journal Editor welcomes submissions related to cultural studies from academics, practitioners and professionals within the field.
-Full papers submitted to the related IAFOR conference proceedings research repositories will also be considered, providing that they meet the journal submission guidelines.
-Authors will be contacted if their paper is selected for review.
+Full papers submitted to the related IAFOR conference proceedings research repositories will also be considered if the version submitted to the journal is revised and differs from the previously published article by at least 30 percent.
 All papers are reviewed equally according to standard peer review processes, regardless of whether or not the authors have attended a related IAFOR conference.